AlishaMechtley/TheMissingDataProblem/README.md

 This program was designed to find the area of parameter space that is going to be a problem for missing data.
 Because there is a lot of missing data in the mitochondrial genomes that I produce, I wanted to compare my missing data against the simulated results.

 I chose Condor because it is essentially free for me to use in my department.
-A well known problem with condor is that it does not try to rerun a process when it failes.
+A well known problem with condor is that it does not try to rerun a process when it fails.
 My analysis was no different.
 It resulted in a lot of cases where there are no results.
 This requires an additional program to find which ones failed (using glob or re over multiple files) and rerun those analyses.
 I decided not write a program to do this because it would take too long to run such an anlysis.
 I am currently working on a way to do the analysis with ETE using Amazon Web services.
 The goal is so to fill in the complete matrix in 20 minutes or less for only a slight monetary cost.